zhanglab-srm/4Pi-SIMFLUX/README.md

   - Start Matlab and run the code

 # Contact
-For any questions / comments about this software, please contact [Zhang Lab](zhanglab@westlake.edu.cn).
+For any questions/comments about this software, please contact [Zhang Lab](zhanglab@westlake.edu.cn).

 # Copyright and Software License
 Copyright (c) 2025 Zhang Lab, Westlake University, Hangzhou, China

-The package is licenced under the [GNU GPL](https://www.gnu.org/licenses/).
+The package is licensed under the [GNU GPL](https://www.gnu.org/licenses/).